Hydrogen Europe Research

 HER is a partner in the European Joint Undertaking on Hydrogen

 HER is one of the three participants of the European Joint Undertaking (JU) on Hydrogen, alongside its industry counterpart Hydrogen Europe (HE) and the European Commission.
 From 2008 to 2020, the Fuel Cells and Hydrogen JUs (FCH JU & FCH 2 JU) have been unique public private partnerships supporting Research, Technological development and Demonstration (RTD) activities in fuel cell and hydrogen technologies in Europe.
-HER will continue to participate in the future Institutionalised European Partnership (IEP) on hydrogen, entitled Clean Hydrogen Joint Undertaking (CH JU), from 2021 to 2027.
+HER will continue to participate in the Clean Hydrogen Partnership, officially launched on Monday 29 November at the opening of the Hydrogen Week.

 HER’s members contribute to the preparation of the Clean Hydrogen JU’s Multi-Annual and Annual funding priorities.
 In cooperation with Industry, they have the unique possibility to shape the focus of the Programme.
 Concretely, HER members participate in the different Technical Committees and roadmaps shared with HE where annual strategic priorities are discussed and topics for future Calls for proposals are drafted.
 The Technical Committees and roadmaps are included in the three pillars of the JU (Pillar 1: Hydrogen production; Pillar 2: Hydrogen storage, transport and distribution; Pillar 3, Hydrogen end-uses) and listed below.